-The main part of a filtering layout is a text-input-pane which allows the user to enter a string.
-The string is used for filtering.
-The user can control how it is used by a menu that allows her to specify whether:
+The main part of a filtering layout is a text-input-pane which allows the user to enter a string, which is intended to be used for filtering.
+The user can control how it is used by a menu (or special keystroke) that allows her to specify whether:

 To actually do the filtering, the using code needs to call filtering-layout-match-object-and-exclude-p, which returns as multiple values a precompiled regexp and a flag specifying whether to exclude matches.
 The regexp should be used to perform the filtering, typically by using

-when there is no string in the text-input-pane, and that even when the filter is set to plain match it is returns a regexp (which matches a plain string).
+nil when there is no string in the text-input-pane, and that even when the filter is set to plain match it returns a regexp (which matches a plain string).

 You supply a